-My name is Stewie aka Nicholas Stewart.
-I am the father of two amazing children and I’ve been married to an incredible woman for the last 15 years.
+I live in Utah, USA, with my two amazing children and my incredible wife.
 By trade, I am a software developer and have a bachelor’s degree in Computer Science.

 I’ve analyzed people, their interactions, and how they go about achieving their goals.
 I’ve read dozens of books about interpersonal communication, relationships, and achievement.
-I worked for many different companies and spent time reflecting on things that went well and things that went wrong.
-And just as importantly, I’ve reflected on the parts I played.
-I’ve studied Buddhism and Taoism and have a peripheral knowledge of a dozen other world religions.
+I worked for many companies and reflected on things that went well and things that went horribly wrong.
+And just as importantly, I considered how I contributed to the chaos.
+I studied Buddhism and Taoism and have a peripheral knowledge of a dozen other world religions.
 I’ve explored how they solve human problems.

 Questions & Answers